 Did you know that March 19th is also the name day to honor anyone named Giuseppe (Joseph)?
 Another reason to celebrate!

 A few weeks before March 19th, Italian pastry shops here in Montreal, will begin to mass produce the extremely popular zeppole.
-There is however, one café in Montreal that will serve this wonderful pastry year round, just follow this link for the address.

-Around the dinner table, family and friends start arguing (in a nice way) about who makes the best zeppole, and which is the better filling: ricotta or Italian pastry cream.
+Around the dinner table, family and friends start arguing (in a nice way) about who makes the best Italian zeppole, and which is the better filling: ricotta or pastry cream.

 The original Neapolitan treat was made with a lemon infused pastry cream piped over a fried (in lard – gasp!) shell, and topped with an amarena (which is basically a sour cherry in a sweet syrup).

 Nowadays, a variety of fillings are offered, one of my favorites is Italian .
 Thankfully, a healthier, baked version of the shell is also available.

 I will share with you my attempt to honor the tradition of Zeppole di San Giuseppe by making the Neapolitan version of this dessert – minus the part about frying in lard -no way that was happening!
 I baked mine.